-Teaching staff: Sunil Tankha, Marijn Faling e.a.
+Teaching staff: Sunil Tankha, Marijn Faling, Farhad Mukhtarov, Sylvia Bergh

-The specialization in Public Policy and Management prepares students to contribute effectively to policy analysis, preparation, implementation and evaluation processes especially in developing and transitional countries.
-It aims to make students more thoughtful, effective and equitable players in complex policy processes of formulation, analysis, implementation and evaluation.
-In the preparation and decision making as regards choices for public action, this specialization offers a solid understanding of the concepts, theory, techniques/tools of the entire policy process.
-It imparts competencies, attitudes and skills in applying these and to contribute as a policy actor against a critical awareness of the value-aspects and value-choices in policy making.
-The specialization investigates the nature and practices of public sector institutions and organizations as well as public sector reform, both in terms of organisational reform such as New Public Management, but also of the determinants of outcomes in the delivery of public services.
-It also provides an understanding of organizational structures, dynamics of policy implementation in multi-stakeholder policy arenas and public processes, and skills and tools for more effective action.
+The specialization in Public Policy and Management focuses on policy processes in developing and transitional countries.
+PPM prepares students to contribute effectively to policy analysis, and to the preparation, implementation and evaluation of policies and programmes.
+This specialization offers a solid understanding of the concepts, theories, techniques and tools of the entire policy process and it imparts competencies, attitudes and skills in applying these in a variety of policy contexts.
+It equips students with knowledge and skills to critically understand, analyze, and engage in management of development initiatives - policies, programmes, and projects.
+Investigating the nature and practices of various public sector institutions and non-governmental organizations as well as public sector reform, the PPM specialization provides an understanding of organizational structures, dynamics of policy implementation in multi-stakeholder policy arenas and public processes, and skills and tools for more effective management and action.

-ISS-4209 Policy Analysis and Design ISS 4341 Evaluation of Development Policy, Programs and Projects
+ISS-4209 Policy Analysis and Design and ISS 4341 Evaluation of Development Policy, Programmes and Projects